oleksandrdrozd41-dev/your-energy/README.md

 # YourEnergy

-Vanilla JS web application (SPA) for browsing workout categories and exercises using public API.
+Vanilla JavaScript SPA for browsing workout categories and exercises using the public API.

 ## Features
 - Home and Favorites pages (hash routing)